fpjentzsch/reconos.github.io/tutorials/project_build/index.md

 Although convenient during development, having the root filesystem mounted from NFS is not always the best option.
 The Zedboard needs to be connected with a host PC at all times in order to work.
 A different approach is to package the root filesystem in a ramdisk image and mount that image from SD card.
-This section describes, how to create and edit this image and how to setup U-Boot in order to start Linux with this approach.
+This section describes how to create and edit this image and how to setup U-Boot in order to start Linux with this approach.

 First create an empty image file and mount it.
 You might want to increase the size (`count`) depending on your use case.